avored/documentation/admin-attribute.md

 <img width="1096" alt="screen shot 2018-06-24 at 1 05 10 pm" src="https://user-images.githubusercontent.com/4218702/41814909-47327ece-77af-11e8-8b69-1a17c2d8a7af.png">

-#### Destroy a attribute
+#### Destroy a product attribute

-To Destroy a attribute Login to Admin area of Axvored.
+To Destroy a product attribute Login to Admin area of Axvored.

 Shop=>Attribute=>Destroy